quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Variables of interest

-We first describe the variables required to implement the loss detection mechanisms described in this section.
+Variables required to implement the congestion control mechanisms are described in this section.

 loss_detection_alarm:
 : Multi-modal alarm used for loss detection.